THE NEW YORK STATE EDUCATION DEPARTMENT

 - Deliver training to supervisors of all levels regarding effective labor relations practices, NYS labor contracts, collective bargaining, employee discipline, and related topics;

 - Evaluate agency policies and procedures to assess their impact on the agency labor relations program, and recommend revisions or new policies;

 - Supervise and assign the work of the office, monitor and review completed work, and serve as a mentor and trainer to subordinate professional staff;

 - Assist the Governor’s Office of Employee Relations (GOER) in presenting the State’s case at improper practice hearings before the Public Employment Relations Board (PERB);

-- Work with the Governor’s Negotiating Committee, PERB, and other agencies and stakeholders to receive and provide information, resolve day-to-day problems and keep abreast of employee relations developments in other agencies and parts of the public and private sectors;
+- Work with the Governor’s Negotiating Committee, PERB and other agencies and individuals concerned with employee relations to receive and provide information, resolve day-to-day problems and keep abreast of employee relations developments in other agencies and parts of the public and private sectors;

 - Establish effective working relationships with union personnel to resolve sensitive or complex problems; and